 Academic Assessments and Placement Tests

-Depending on your major and existing course credits, you may be required to take placement test for math and/or writing.
-You will receive information regarding which placement tests you are required to take in your initial adviser email.
+Depending on your major and existing course credits, you may be required to take placement tests for math and/or writing.
+You will receive information regarding which placement tests you must take in your initial adviser email.

-How to Access Your Placement Tests in Blackboard
+Access Your Math Placement Tests in the Portal

 Detailed Assessment Information